chriskiehl/Gooey/README.md

 The default view is the "full" or "advanced" configuration screen.
-It comes in two different modes depending on the type of command line interface it's wrapping.
+It has two different layouts depending on the type of command line interface it's wrapping.
 For most applications, the flat layout will be the one to go with, as its layout matches best to the familiar CLI schema of a primary command followed by many options (e.g. Curl, FFMPEG).

 On the other side is the Column Layout.
-This is best suited for CLIs that have multiple paths or are made up of multiple tools (think: git).
+This one is best suited for CLIs that have multiple paths or are made up of multiple little tools each with their own arguments and options (think: git).
 It displays the primary paths along the left column, and their corresponding arguments in the right.
+This is a great way to package a lot of varied functionality into a single app.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/1408720/7927433/f06a36cc-08ad-11e5-843e-9322df96d4d6.png">
 </p>

+Both views present each action in the `Argument Parser` as a unique GUI component.
+It makes it ideal for presenting the program to users which are unfamiliar with command line options and/or Console Programs in general.
+Help messages are displayed along side each component to make it as clear as possible which each widget does.

 **Setting the layout style:**

-Currently, the layouts can't be explicitely specified via a parameter.
+Currently, the layouts can't be explicitely specified via a parameter (on the TODO!).
 The layouts are built depending on whether or not there are `subparsers` used in your code base.
 So, if you want to trigger the `Column Layout`, you'll need to add a `subparser` to your `argparse` code.

 It can be toggled via the `advanced` parameter in the `Gooey` decorator.

     @gooey(advanced=True)
     def main():
         # rest of code

-This view presents each action in the `Argument Parser` as a unique GUI component.
-This view is ideal for presenting the program to users which are unfamiliar with command line options and/or Console Programs in general.
-Help messages are displayed along side each component to make it as clear as possible which each widget does.

 --------------------------------------------